vdempsey/Epicodus-LearnToLoveAngular/README.md

 12.05.2017

 ## Description
 This is a personal project for Epicodus.
 The goal for this week is to discover and improve understanding of a challenging subject of past material.
 In my case it's Angular JS.
-I want to create an app that will have a few tasks that can be addressed using Angular JS.
+I want to create an app that will have a few tasks that can be addressed using Angular JS:

+1. Build a navigation menu (practice routing) : Home, Vocabulary, Resources
+2. Display a list of terms for Angular JS vocabulary (use Firebase to store, add and save data)
+2. Build a form to add Angular JS vocabulary (include name, description)
+3. Add buttons to edit and remove items from vocabulary list

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.0.